minimo6caracteres/tyron/README.md

 ---

 ## The Problem
 When shopping online, private companies gather a lot of your personal information.
 Many times, the information they require seems unnecessary - why do I need to disclose my gender when buying a book?
 And why do they want my phone number if they rarely use it to contact me?
-There are many other examples of users giving away an unnecessary amount of data, for free.
+There are many examples of users giving away an unnecessary amount of data, for free.
 But your data has an immense value!
 You're just not getting any money for it.

-Data is valuable because we people can use it to develop and improve products and services based on feedback and user information.
-It should be our right to understand how private companies are capitalizing on our personal data - without having to read overly wordy "privacy policies".
+Data is valuable because we can use it to develop and improve products and services based on feedback and user information.
+It should be our right to understand how private companies are making profits of our personal data - without having to read overly wordy "privacy policies".

-Every time you want to buy from an online shop, you have to use an account managed by them and they can store your data for a long time.
-What if you could use your own tyron.identity to represent you?
-An identity that relies on a decentralized network without one single point of failure.
-An identity out of which you can create unlimited different personas.
+Every time you want to buy from an online shop you have to use an account managed by them and they can store your data for a long time.
+What if instead of many usernames and passwords, you could use your tyron.identity to represent you?
+An identity that proves itself on a decentralized computer system and allows you to create different identifiers depending on who you're transacting with.

-The problem is much larger than e-commerce: private data has been taken advantage of to manipulate democratic elections.
-The issue of whether we can trust companies with our data is urgent.

-Without transparency from the companies and without an ability for the user to make a different choice, the problem of data usage remains.
+The problem is much larger than e-commerce: private data has been used to manipulate democratic elections.
+The question of whether we can trust companies with our data is urgent.
+Without transparency from the companies and options for the user to make a different choice, the problem of data misuse remains.
 But with tyron, the digital world could look much different for you.
 You could own your data.

 ---